-MNI Comment: Long-setting has been the theme going into Thursday's ECB decision, at least for EGBs over the past week (with Gilts bucking the trend).
-This leaves European bond futures positioning mixed, with three contracts structurally short, two flat, and two long/very long.
-These are mostly unchanged since our last update on July 7.
+MNI Comment: Futures representing the shorter end of the German curve and BTPs remain in the longest structural positioning in Europe Pi, with flat/short positioning seen elsewhere since our previous update on Jul 23.
+Last week's trade was

-German contracts' structural positioning has remained fairly steady since our latest update.
-Schatz remains in "long", and on the cusp of "very long" territory.
-Bund has reverted to short from "very short" previously.
-Buxl remains "short", with Bobl staying flat.
-Longs were set across all four contracts last week.
+German contracts' structural positioning has been relatively steady since late July, with some subtle shifts.
+Schatz remains in "long", though has failed to pierce "very long" territory.
+Bobl has shifted into long territory alongside.
+Bund and Buxl remail short as with the last update.
+Shorts were set across 3 of 4 contracts last week, with the exception being Buxl (longs reduced).

-- OAT remains in flat territory (having flirted with longs in June).
-The most recent week's trade was indicative of long setting. - Gilt structural positioning remains in short territory.
-In contrast to other European contracts, shorts were set in the last week. - BTP continues to extend further into "very long" territory.
-Trade indicative of long-setting was seen in the most recent week.
+OAT remains in flat territory, where it has been almost the entire year.

+Last week's trade was indicative of reduced longs.

+Gilt structural positioning remains in short territory.
+There were some longs set last week, however.

+BTP continues to edge further into "very long" territory.
+Indeed, trade indicative of further long-setting was seen in the most recent week.